allengarcia04/pyplate/README.md

 # PyPlate: A Python Food Ordering System

-## Why?
+## About

 PyPlate is a Python-based food ordering system designed to streamline the process of managing orders, bookings, and transactions for restaurants or food establishments.
+This is a Python script that serves as the backend logic for a Food Ordering System.
 The motivation behind this project is to provide a robust, user-friendly, and tech-savvy solution to enhance the efficiency of food service operations.

 ## Quick Start